RxNT/loggly-alarm/README.md

 When the alarm goes off, press *q* to stop the script.

+## Sound Configuration

+To enable sound on your machine if you do not run macOS, replace line 21 in **alarm.sh** with the sound command corresponding with your machine.

 ## Automation With Cron

 This script is able to be automated with Cron.
 To do this, refer to **crontab** usage.